-Users can upload any type of file to Google Drive and convert certain types of files to a web-based Google document format -- a Google Doc, Sheet, or Slide.
-See Manually upload files and folders to Google Drive in the user help center to learn more.
+Users can upload any type of file to Google Drive and convert certain types of files to web-based Google document formats such as Google Docs, Sheets, or Slides.
+See Manual upload settings to learn more.

 Storage and limits

-Google Drive: When you enable the Drive service in the control panel, your users can upload and sync any file to their accounts (you can't disable the upload and sync features separately).
+Google Drive: When you enable the Drive service in the Admin console, your users can upload and sync any file to their accounts (you can't disable the upload and sync features separately).

-APIs: Google Apps for Business customers can use an API to add, edit, and remove files in batch, as well as to manage and generate information about their users' documents (however, it doesn't generate quota usage information at this time).
+APIs: G Suite customers can use an API to add, edit, and remove files in batch, as well as to manage and generate information about their users' documents (however, it doesn't generate quota usage information at this time).
 For example, administrators can use the API to upload a large number of files and share these files with all users in their domain.
 Learn more about the API upload feature.